ReVanced/revanced-patcher/docs/4_apis.md

 ### 🧰 APIs

 > [!WARNING]
-> This section is still under construction and may not be complete.
+> This section is still under construction and may be incomplete.

 ## 🎉 Afterword